Theta1/CS149/README.md

 # CS149-Inception
 Repo for SJSU CS149 group

+#### Teamwork
+Be sure you are a member of the Inception team of the Theta1 organization, here https://github.com/orgs/Theta1/teams/inception

 #### Branching / Merging Strategy
 To reduce chance of merging catastrophe, we're going to use some form of branching and merging strategy.
 Here's how we can do it: